Background and History

 The 1793 Chain Cent (Buy on eBay) is amongst the most famous and shortest-lived issues of American coinage ever produced.
 Struck during the first year of regular coinage production at the United States Mint in Philadelphia, its design was criticized in the year of issue, but has come to be cherished by modern collectors.
 While circulating examples of this historic rarity are available at more accessible price levels, one of the finest known examples sold at auction for more than $2.3 million.

-All Chain Cents were struck during the early months of 1793, from late February (one source lists Washington’s Birthday as a date on which the first coins might have been struck) until mid-March 1793.
+All Chain Cents were struck during the early months of 1793, from late February (one source lists Washington’s Birthday as the starting date) until mid-March 1793.
 A reasonable number of coins were struck before production was halted due to a shortage of copper.
 This was a problem which would haunt the early United States Mint in Philadelphia for many years to come, however, for the time being the United States had its first coinage of cents.

 While production was halted due to the copper shortage, a new design was prepared and would be introduced when production resumed.
 Despite its brief run, the Chain Cent holds an important place in the history of American numismatics and continues to captivate collectors.

-Unlike some of the other earliest coins struck at the United States Mint, we have a fairly good idea of the total mintage for the 1793 Chain Cent.
-A total of eight different deliveries were made, compromising five different varieties of the Chain Cent, with a total output of 36,103 coins.
+Unlike some of the other earliest coins struck at the United States Mint, the circumstances of the mintage of the 1793 Chain Cent are fairly well-known.
+A total of eight different deliveries were made, compromising five different varieties, with a total output of 36,103 coins.
 This might seem like a surprisingly high number for an issue which is considered to be a rarity.
 However, while the mintage is greater than some other early rarities, the demand far outweighs the supply at any given time.
-This is especially the case for choice specimens on problem-free planchets, which are rarely available.
+This is especially the case for choice specimens struck on problem-free planchets, which are rarely available.